scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 I haven't found the solution for:

-* Resolved JIRA issue is not displayed as a deleted HTML element in Bitbucket Cloud
+* Resolved JIRA issue is not displayed as a <del>deleted HTML element</del> in Bitbucket Cloud,
-* Bitbucket Cloud doesn't reject the bad commit if the commit violates the Acceptance Policy
+* Bitbucket Cloud doesn't reject the bad commit if the commit violates the Acceptance Policy.

 For the 2nd issue, Atlassian Support replied me as: